-Minimum State Prerequisites: None Minimum State Corequisites Local Prerequisites: None College Transfer: N/A the individual, healthcare, and nursing.
-Emphasis is placed on the concepts within each domain including medication administration. assessment, nutrition, ethics, interdisciplinary teams, informatics, evidence-based practice, individual-centered care, and quality improvement.
+This course introduces the concepts within the three domains of the individual, healthcare, and nursing.
+Emphasis is placed on the concepts within each domain including medication administration, assessment, nutrition, ethics, interdisciplinary teams, informatics, evidence-based practice, individualcentered care, and quality improvement.
 Upon completion, students should be able to provide safe nursing care incorporating the concepts identified in this course.